Circo Virus – Cause and Symptoms.

-Prevention –Use of improver, Oxy-B and AntiFungal while keeping the disease out of the loft by not introducing birds from lofts known to have health problems.
+Use of Improver, Oxy-B and AntiFungal while keeping the disease out of the loft by not introducing birds from lofts known to have health problems.
 Stray youngsters should be immediately removed if they do not look well, and try to identify carrier stock birds by re-pairing those whose offspring seem weak or die.

 If the virus comes into four lofts, minimize it’s spread by taking sick birds out immediately and isolating them while giving them full doses of Improver, paying attention to on-going hygiene.

 Good care, given day to day, places your pigeons in the best situation to resist infection, and gives those that become infected the best chances of recovery.
 The main defense against.
 Circo Virus is to identify and treat secondary infections, allowing the birds to live long enough for immune system to repair itself.

 Probiotic help well birds resist the disease by maintaining a healthy bowel population of bacteria.